 As part of our array of services, we offer comprehensive concussion testing.
 Using state of the art technology give our staff the ability to analyze sports-specific and general cognitive brain function through testing.

-BrainCheck is a rapid and reliable cognitive health assessment software.
+IMPACT testing is the gold standard for rapid and reliable cognitive health assessment software.
 In comparison to traditional subjective cognitive exams given by many health care providers we set the standard using cutting edge software that is easy-to-use.

 This objective science backed tool allows Integrity Health staff to assess and analyze our patients’ cognitive health today and compare results over time.

 According to the Mayo Clinic, a concussion is a traumatic brain injury that can affect your cognitive function.
 The effects of a concussion are most often temporary, but can include headaches and cause problems with memory, balance and coordination.
 Loss of consciousness can occur from a concussion.